 ✅ OEMs can learn from Nike’s diversified sourcing, quality systems, digital planning, and long-term supplier partnerships.

-Nike succeeds because it spreads risk, standardizes processes, uses tech to forecast demand, and works closely with factories — not just as suppliers, but as partners.
+Nike succeeds because it spreads risk, standardizes processes, uses technology to forecast demand, and works closely with factories — not just as suppliers, but as partners.

-Nike sources from 30+ countries, but its core production hubs are:
+Nike sources products from 30+ countries, but its main production hubs are concentrated in several regions.

 | Country / Region | Nike’s Purpose | Strength |